Courtesy of Aspen Skiing Company

 If tailgating isn’t your scene, check out Apple’s Bar and Grill near the Warm Springs base area.
 The local favorite is a true skiers’ hangout with friendly service.

-With a deep snowpack and high elevation, Mammoth is a prime spot for spring skiing, and this year it will stay open at least until Independence Day.
+With a deep snowpack and high elevation, Mammoth is a prime spot for spring skiing.
+Last year, the spot was supposed to close for the season on July 7, the Sunday after Independence Day, but great snow kept Mammoth open until July 28.
 The base area is 9,000 feet above sea level, and the summit tops out at 11,053, meaning nearly everywhere on the mountain is skiable; simply follow the corn as it ripens on the lower mountain early in the day and in the high alpine areas in the afternoon.

 Intermediate skiers will enjoy gondola laps, while experts will love the steeps off of Chair 23.
 And if the snow turns to the slush, there is good fishing, mountain biking, and hiking around the Owens River valley, so there’s always something to do.

 Despite having a shallower snowpack, Killington stays open longer than many resorts in the West, making the “Beast of the East” the top spot for spring skiing in New England.
+Closing dates often are announced late in the season and are weather-dependent.
 For many skiers, spring in Killington is all about moguls, which get easier (and more fun) to ski when they soften under the warm sunshine.
 On the Outer Limits trail, you’ll see some of the best (and possibly worst) moguls skiers dressed in weird costumes and denim, giving a show that puts the resort on the map every spring.

 Elsewhere on the mountain, the Roaring Brook Umbrella Bar is a fine place to have a cocktail while you watch others ski down the mountain.
 The bar sits at the bottom of Superstar, the last run at Killington to close for the season.
 Catch live music after hours at the Wobbly Barn, a classic steakhouse that’s been embracing skiers ever since it opened in 1963.